 – 664 score one (meaning major improvement necessary).

 – Of these, 11 premises scoring zero, and 104 scoring one, are based in the Cardiff area.*

 Looking at figures on a wider geographic scale, failure to comply with food hygiene regulations appears still to be more of an issue.
 New research has revealed that one in seven takeaways and one in thirteen restaurants in the UK have failed food hygiene inspections.* Due to uncleanliness and substandard procedures, these businesses have failed to gain a pass on the Food Standards Agency’s hygiene rating scale.
 This scale ranges from zero to five – scoring between zero and two constitutes a fail, while scoring between three and five constitutes a pass.

 With nearly 30,000 out of approximately 460,000 businesses failing inspections in the UK, it is clear that we need greater recognition of the importance of adhering to food hygiene regulations, and of receiving food hygiene training.

 As an employer, it is your legal responsibility to ensure that your staff undertake food hygiene training.
-And with so much at stake, it is easy to see why this is essential.
+And with so much at stake, it is easy to see why training is essential.

-Ajuda offers high-quality, informative food hygiene training courses – with our Level 2 Award in Food Hygiene course, which is next running on the 18th October, you can be sure to gain all the knowledge about food hygiene that your business needs to ensure good practice.
+Ajuda offers high-quality, informative food hygiene training courses throughout the year.
+With our Level 2 Award in Food Hygiene course, which is next running on the 18th October, you can be sure to gain all the knowledge about food hygiene that your business needs to ensure good practice.